carrasti/extrae/README.md

 Extrae is a framework to allow you easily extract data from web pages in a structured manner.

-Extrae uses [Backbone.js](http://backbonejs.org/) to define classes and models from the data extracted, [cheerio](https://github.com/MatthewMueller/cheerio) to provide jQuery-like node selecting API over HTML and [request](https://github.com/mikeal/request) to fetch HTML from the Internet.
+It is written in **CoffeeScript** and uses [Backbone.js](http://backbonejs.org/) to define classes and models for the data extracted, [cheerio](https://github.com/MatthewMueller/cheerio) to provide jQuery-like node selecting API over HTML and [request](https://github.com/mikeal/request) to fetch HTML from the Internet.

 ## A simple example ##

-You have some HTML you want to extract contacts from.
+You have some HTML you want to extract movies from.
 The HTML looks like this:

 ```coffee-script
 html = """